vortezwohl/THINKALOUD/README.md

   read/type/cat[Id]: load a diary to screen by DiaryId.

   show[scope][-filter/-f][filter]: list users or diaries under conditions or list them all without precondition(scope could be users or diaries).

+# Idea Config
+Override files in /.idea with repo in /idea-project-config

 # Database Confifuration Bean